-3.1.10 The general appeals process will be available to all parties, with whom there is a connection and associated impact in the delivery PCHA services.
-3.1.11 PCHA will not normally investigate complaints or hear appeals that relate to matters that are found to have occurred 12 months or more before being reported, unless the customer can demonstrate extenuating circumstances.
-3.1.12 Similarly, PCHA will not accept escalation between Stages of the internal complaints and appeals process where 12 months or more elapses between Stages, unless extenuating circumstances can be demonstrated.
-If exceptions are accepted these will be at the discretion of the Director of Operations.
-PCHA may also refuse to investigate complaints or hear appeals in the following 3.1.13 circumstances a letter will be sent to the complainant outlining the reasons why this course of action has been taken.
-Complaints and appeals where legal proceedings have commenced 3.1.14 Where customers pursue legal action against PCHA in connection with complaints and 3.1.14.1 appeals, PCHA will continue to investigate and take action to find effective resolution of issues raised through its internal processes and where these have been exhausted, by referral to the Housing Ombudsman (where customers choose this route).
-This will include continuing to work with customers to carry out any remedial works whilst 3.1.14.2 they have initiated the Pre-Action Protocol for Housing Conditions Claims.
-Only when court proceedings have commenced that PCHA may need to suspend or cease its 3.1.14.3 internal investigation processes (this involves filing details of the claim, such as the Claim Form and Particulars of Claim, at court).
-Even where this is the case, PCHA will be mindful to continue all reasonable efforts to resolve 3.1.14.4 the root course of the complaint e.g. attempting to complete outstanding repairs or remedial works.
-Complaints received via social media 3.2 Where PCHA receives complaints via social media (and it is clear that a complaint is being 3.2.1 made and not general commentary or a request for service) it will log the complaint and endeavor to respond direct to the complainant, within the timescales outlined in 3.1.4 above (not publicly), where their details are known.
-As far as is possible, PCHA will look to maintain confidentiality for complaints received in this 3.2.2 way in line with data protection principles and the provisions set out in its Data Protection Policy.
-External Complaints and Appeals Process 3.3 In line with the provisions of the Building Safety Act 2022, when a customer has exhausted 3.3.1 the internal complaints process (i.e. Stages One and Two) and they are still not satisfied with the response provided, they may refer their case to the Independent Housing Ombudsman for investigation.
+3.1.11 Where PCHA refuses to investigate complaints in the above circumstances a letter will be sent to the complainant outlining the reasons why this course of action has been taken.

+3.1.12 Complaints and appeals where legal proceedings have commenced

+- 3.1.12.1 Where customers pursue legal action against PCHA in connection with complaints and appeals, PCHA will continue to investigate and take action to find effective resolution of issues raised through its internal processes and where these have been exhausted, by referral to the Housing Ombudsman (where customers choose this route). - 3.1.12.2 This will include continuing to work with customers to carry out any remedial work whilst they have initiated the Pre-Action Protocol for Housing Conditions Claims. - 3.1.12.3 Only when court proceedings have commenced that PCHA need to suspend or cease its internal investigation processes (this involves filing details of the claim, such as the Claim Form and Particulars of Claim, at court). - 3.1.12.4 Even where this is the case, PCHA will be mindful to continue all reasonable efforts to resolve the root course of the complaint e.g. attempting to complete outstanding repairs or remedial works.

+3.2 Complaints received via social media

+- 3.2.1 Where PCHA receives complaints via social media (and it is clear that a complaint is being made and not general commentary or a request for service) it will log the complaint and endeavor to respond directly to the complainant, within the timescales outlined in 3.1.4 above (not publicly), where their details are known. - 3.2.2 As far as is possible, PCHA will look to maintain confidentiality for complaints received in this way in line with data protection principles and the provisions set out in its Data Protection Policy.

+3.3 External Complaints and Appeals Process